Primary Navigation Mobile

 The Dacia Jogger’s infotainment screen is simple and easy to read.

-Hybrid models get a 7.0-inch digital instrument cluster that you can’t specify on the pure-petrol model.
-It displays data like your fuel economy, remaining battery capacity and speed.
-There’s also a little graphic that shows you how the powertrain switches between petrol and electric power.
+Hybrid models have a 7.0-inch digital instrument cluster that displays data such as fuel economy, remaining battery capacity and speed.
+There’s also a little graphic that shows you the powertrain switching between petrol and electric power.

 Comfort